rhsieh91/cuda_nn_mnist/README.md

 ## Details and Results
 Both the serial and parallel implementations were able to achieve above 90% classification accuracy on the validation set.
 However, the crux of this project was to investigate the speed-up provided by a parallel implementation.
 By using 4 MPI processes distributed across 4 GPUs, the training time was 10x faster than the serial baseline.

 Furthermore, an in-depth profiling of the CUDA kernels using NVIDIA Visual Profiler reveals that the bottleneck in the neural network is in the general matrix multiply (GEMM) operation.
-Two variants of GEMM were written: a straightforward implementation using global memory and an optimized implementation that used shared memory for memory re-use.
-As expected, the optimized GEMM kernel using shared memory was significantly faster.
+Two variants of GEMM were written: a straightforward implementation using global memory and an optimized implementation using shared memory.
+As expected, the shared memory GEMM kernel was significantly faster by taking advantage of memory re-use.